 Out-of-Distribution Problem

 The possible causes of the OOD problem in FI explanations are shown in the following figure.
-Even on in-distribution data, neural networks are sensitive to random parameter initialization, data ordering, and hyperparameters.
-Therefore, neural networks are also influenced by these factors when processing OOD data.

 To address the OOD problem, they propose Counterfactual Training to align the training and testing distributions.
 The core step of Counterfactual Training involves training a neural network using random explanations that remove most input tokens.